moderndatacompany/dataos.info/docs/resources/lens/dos_and_donts.md

 # Best practices of semantic model built using Lens

-This documentation outlines essential guidelines while creating a semantic model, highlighting key best practices, such as when to create views and how to avoid common errors. and do's and don't's.
+This documentation outlines essential guidelines while creating a semantic model, highlighting key best practices, such as when to create views and how to avoid common errors and do's and don't's.

 ## Do's